 This article looks at some common causes of pain in the back of the ribs, as well as the associated symptoms and typical treatments.

-Injuries from falls and physical activity can lead to back rib pain.
+Injuries can cause back rib pain.
 Common rib-related injuries include:

-If pain following an injury is long-lasting or severe, it may be due to a fractured or broken rib.
-To detect this kind of injury, a doctor may use an X-ray or MRI.
+If pain after an injury is lasting or severe, the cause may be a broken rib.
+To diagnose this injury, a doctor may use an X-ray or MRI.

-This is an injury to the muscles between the ribs, called the intercostal muscles.
+An intercostal muscle strain is an injury to the muscles between the ribs.
 A strain occurs when these muscles tear, often due to strenuous physical activity.

 Symptoms of an intercostal muscle strain include: